thedges/PSChatBotPack/README.md

 <img src="/images/fileupload.png" alt="File Upload" style="max-height:500px">

-Chat Prefix Syntax: lwc:fileupload:{relatedRecordId}
+Chat Prefix Syntax: lwc:fileupload:{recordId}:{fileName}:{bField}:{commAccess}

 Allow the customer to upload a file in the chat window, and have it attached to a designated record.
 Once the file is uploaded, a hidden response is provided automatically by the customer in the syntax: lwc:hide:{relatedRecordId} where relatedRecordId is again confirming the recordId that the file was attached to.
 Therefore, it is best to use the file upload component in a Question block if using a chatbot, to save the response to a slot.
 Also, see “lwc:hide” for more information about hiding text.

 Parameters

-* mapAPIkey: Your Google map API key to use the Google Map Embed API.
+* recordId - the record id to attach the uploaded file to
-* searchTerm: The address or point of interest to show on the map.
+* fileName - the name of the file to set after it is uploaded (overrides name of file from source OS)
-* mapWidth: The width of the map component (Optional).
+* bField - the boolean field API name on the record to set to true once the file is uploaded
-* mapHeight: The height of the map component (Optional).
+* commAccess - make the file accessible from community/experience site

 ## Flow